Mish5684/Bolt-Recur/PRD-INSIGHTS.md

 - Total family spending this year
 - Per-member spending breakdown with percentages
 - Visual bars showing relative distribution
+- Compact "Add missing payments" link button for each member
 - Sorted by spending amount (highest first)

+**Button Design:**
+- Styled as a subtle text link with "+" icon prefix
+- Appears below each member's spending bar in a light gray color
+- Tapping navigates to that member's detail page for payment entry
+- Minimal visual weight to avoid cluttering the overview

 **Calculations:**
 ```javascript